undeconstructed/trigram/README.md

 ## Function

 Text streams are broken into words, then into trigrams, then batch-posted into the database.
-The parsing is done in the HTTP routines, so the database is only locked when the trigrams are being inserted.
+The parsing is done in the HTTP routines, and the database is only locked when the trigrams are being inserted.

 Generation happens in a read lock.